National Institutes of Health

 We have received 12 years of generous support from the Jain Foundation to develop new approaches to studying the role of dysferlin in skeletal muscle, to understand the etiology of Limb Girdle Muscular Dystrophy Type 2B and Miyoshi Myopathy,

 We have received small grants and postdoctoral fellowships from the FSH Society (Lexington, MA) for studies of Facioscapulohumeral Muscular Dystrophy.
 We currently hold a grant jointly with the Jones Laboratory (UMass Med School, Worcester), and a grant to a predoctoral student, Amber Mueller, both for studies of our xenografts.

 Friends of FSH Research

-We currently hold a small grant from the Friends of FSH Research to use our xenografts to study the pathogenic mechanisms of FSHD.
+We have received small grants from the Friends of FSH Research to use our xenografts to study the pathogenic mechanisms of FSHD.

 We have been fortunate to receive generous funding from the Williams family and from the Kahlert Foundation to advance our studies of muscle and diseases of skeletal muscle.
 We welcome inquiries from individuals, families or organizations with interests in muscular dystrophy or myopathy.
 Donations can be facilitated by the University of Maryland Foundation, which provides a seamless and secure mechanism for tax-deductible donations to support our research program.